khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 ### Digital portfolio examples

-Examples from last year's CS220AU portfolios can be found here. <!-- todo -->
+Examples from last year's CS220AU portfolios can be found [here](https://github.com/khofstadter/CS220AU-DP/forks).

-## Syllabus
+## Syllabus with notes
 This outline is subject to change based on our progress.

 From week 3 onwards, each session will start with shortly discussing your progress.

-### w2 introduction
+### w2 Intro + digital identities (VR map)
 - you are free to leave the room anytime (toilet, fresh air)
 - we can have a 10 min break in the middle
 - we must leave the room 10 min before the next class starts
 - who has a class to catch after this?

-- are you happy with what you can find about yourself online?
+*Are you happy with what you can find about yourself online?*

-  - search what pops up with your name/username
+<mark>task</mark>: Do a Google search with your name.

-  - the idea is to create a positive digital identity (one your parents or your future self would be proud of) and then manage this identity
+The aim of this module is to help you create a professional digital identity (one your future self would be proud of) and then help you continuously manage it.

-- understanding digital identities with the VR map
+First, let's find out how we can assess our digital identities, our engagement with the Web.

+Open the digital identities page in the sidebar. <!-- #todo: we need a hyperlink here -->

 <!--
 ### homework